 Draft Concept Plan

-We have prepared a draft Concept Plan, and we want to get your feedback to help us finalise the design.
+We asked for your feedback on the draft Concept Plan, to help us finalise the design.

-Take a look at the hotspots on the map below to learn more about some of the proposed improvements to the dog off-leash area.
+The map below shows some of the proposed improvements to the dog off-leash area.

 Artist impressions